adrianw-eecs/Self_Driving_Car_Simulator/README.md

 ### Actiavtion Functions
 The actiavtion function ReLU seemed to learn quicker than the eLU activation function.
 More testing is required, after epoch 5 the model was able to successfully complete laps on the Desert track.
 When I tested the model on the Forest track the new activation function performed worse when handling unexpected.

+### Loss Functions
+I tried a few loss functions however they all performed worse than the mean squared error that I had been using all along.
+Looking at graphs of the loss functions I tried I can see why they would perform worse than the mean squared error since their slope are all lower/not as steep.

 ## Future Steps:
 1. Add Lane Detection